MartinSahlen/go-cloud-fn/README.md

 A Go thing designed to test Google cloud functions https://cloud.google.com/functions/docs/quickstart.

-Write your code using go and compile it to server-side node required by Google cloud functions.
+Write your code using go and compile it to a express.js handler function required by Google cloud functions.

-This project enables you to create full-blown API's with routing support.
-More to come soon!
+This project enables you to create full-blown API's with routing et etc. It uses gopherjs and some polyfills for `net/http` + syscalls, see https://github.com/gopherjs/gopherjs/issues/518 for more information.

+Run `npm run live` to set up a fully auto-reloading dev server!

 Run `npm run build` to compile the project.